Numan0516/Data-Analyst-Numan/README.md

 SQL & PySpark: For writing validation logic and dynamic transformations inside the ETL jobs.

-Jupyter Notebook (Optional): For post-validation checks and visualization of data quality metrics.

 **Deliverables:**

 ✅ A comprehensive Data Quality Rulebook defining all business logic